 that you're losing DNS requests, but every time you fire up

 dig to actually

-Debugging DNS problems can get hard - and annoying.
-The only way to really tell if you've finally nailed down the cause is monitoring all queries and match the replies.
+Debugging name resolution issues can get hard - and annoying.
+The only way to really tell whether you've finally nailed down the cause is monitoring all queries and match the replies.

 Tracing can be done easily using

 $ tcpdump -i eth0 -w dns-capture.pcap "udp port 53"

 Using Wireshark you can have a look at the trace but finding the one lost query amoung thousands of others is no fun part there.

 In the desperate need of a reliable and efficient analysis for finally fixing DNS drops with my new, crappy ISP I wrote dnsstat.

 Simply feed it a PCAP file containing DNS traffic and it will give you an overview of your DNS performance:

 $ ./dnsstat capture-file.pcap Queries sent: 309 answered: 307 lost: 2 (0.01%) Delay min: 0.11 ms avg: 66.89 ms max: 1052.54 ms stdev: 206.59 ms